You-Gao/Blog/_life/2025-06-23-art-titles.md

 # Why Do Artworks Need Titles?

 Do all artwork have titles?
 What is the point of them?
 Does it add anything to the painting?
-I think the answer is yes and no.
+I think the answer is yes and no[^1].

 A hallmark of the pejorative "*modern art*" is a sense of obscurantism, where the more metaphorical your work, the better---though it devolves to meaninglessness.
 Having a title in this situation is helpful, in so far as having the artist themself explain the work.
 For all I care, paint a rock and title the piece "*me.*" Having the title, there is at least something to work off of.